UD-Math-Data-Science-1/notes/supervised/overview.md

-# Supervised learning
+# Classification

 Machine learning is the use of data to tune algorithms for making decisions or predictions.
 Unlike deduction based on reasoning from principles governing the application, machine learning is a "black box" that just adapts via training.

 We divide machine learning into two major forms: supervised and unsupervised.
 In supervised learning, the training data includes only examples that include the answer (or **label**) we expect to get.
 The training for unsupervised learning does not include "correct answers" as part of the data.
-In general, supervised learning is much easier to accomplish, and that is where we start.

 Supervised learning in turn can be divided into two major areas: